 Is your mouth dry?
 Do you feel light-headed?
 Are your hands almost dripping with sweat?
 Is your mind racing as you picture yourself losing your voice, or feeling your throat becoming so tight that you can barely even speak, never mind sing?
 Even minor tensions can be difficult to manage sometimes, so what is going on in your mind?
 Are you telling yourself people won’t like you?
 Are you afraid you are going to embarrass yourself?
-Scared you will not remember your words or not reach that note.
+Scared you will not won’t remember your words or miss not reach that note?

-Before you learn how to overcome stage fright as a singer, it is interesting to know a little about what stage fright is and why it exists.
+Before you learn how to overcome stage fright as a singer, it is interesting to know a little about what it is and why it exists.
 If you find you have a shaky voice when singing, nervous energy may have taken over.
-When you feel nervous and scared, the brain identifies the on-stage performance as a high-stakes situation and a potential threat which triggers the fight or flight response.
+When you feel nervous and scared, the brain identifies the on-stage performance as a high-stakes situation and a potential threat.
+This then triggers the fight or flight response.

 When hormone levels are sufficiently high, these physical symptoms will begin to occur.
 In the worst-case scenario, blood pressure may drop rapidly.
 This can even cause the person to pass out on the spot.
 Not a great start for your performance – imagine this happened during a live showcase with talent spotters in the audience.
 This seemingly unhelpful chemical reaction is responsible for the feeling you may know as stage fright or performance anxiety.

 However, there are plenty of ways to counter these physical effects.

 Using a few of these simple techniques and methods, you can reduce the cortisol and adrenaline spike, keeping you cool, calm and collected.